Antzyll/Portfolio/Projects/README.md

 # 📂 Projects

-✨ **This is where ideas turn into apps and PWAs!** Anything from small sparks to bigger builds that actually feel alive.
+**This is where ideas turn into apps and PWAs!
+Anything from small sparks to bigger builds that actually feel alive.
-⚡ I love experimenting with **new frameworks** and trying out **fresh approaches**, always chasing smoother, faster, and more fun experiences.
+I love experimenting with frameworks, testing new approaches, and seeing how far I can push a concept.
-🎨 Some projects are practical, others just playful, but all carry my focus on **clean design** and **great usability**.
+Some projects are practical, some are just for fun, but all of them carry my focus on clean design and smooth user experiences.**